Skip to Main Content

 • Proof of minimum level of English competency matching relevant course entry guidelines.

-ECC has a good mix of students from 45+ countries and accepts both local students (Australian citizens and Permanent residents) as well as International students for studies.
+ECC has a diverse mix of students from around the world and accepts both local students (Australian citizens and Permanent residents) and international students for studies.

 ECC recommends that appropriate arrangements must be made with respect to your accommodation, ensuring sufficient support for your personal welfare during your stay in Australia or until you reach the age of 18 years.
 ECC offers support and counselling to all students through its Student Counsellor and will liaise with parents regarding the welfare of younger students.